 Be sure to include the following constructor in the library:

-public function __construct( $core ) {
+private $core; public function __construct( $core ) { $this->core = $core; // Other initialisation code }

-The use of $core is required for almost all tasks in working with the system.
-The library constructor is always called with the $core parameter.
+is required for almost all tasks in working with the system.
+The library constructor is always called with the $core

 Connecting and using libraries